kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 ### Notes/Constraints/Caveats (Optional)

-- **SemVer-Only Support**: The implementation will only support versioining comparisons based on SemVer specifications, other versioining schemes will be rejected by the API server during validation.
+- **SemVer-Only Support**: The implementation will only support versioning comparisons based on SemVer specifications, other versioinversioninging schemes will be rejected by the API server during validation.

 - **Node Affinity Single Element Requirement**: The implementation will validate that if the semantic version operators are used for node affinity, then NodeSelector values array must contain only one element, similar to the behavior of `Gt` and `Lt`.

 - **Toleration Parsing Requirements**: The toleration value must be parseable as Semantic Versions for SemVer operators (`SemverLt`, `SemverGt`, `SemverEq`).
 If parsing fails, the toleration does not match.

 - **Node Affinity Parsing Requirements**: The node affinity value must be parseable as Semantic Versions for SemVer operators (`SemverLt`, `SemverGt`, `SemverEq`).
 If parsing fails, node affinity matching rule does not match

+- **Semver Tolerated Parsing**: The implementation will use `semver.ParseTolerant` to parse semver values which currently trims spaces, removes a "v" prefix, adds a 0 patch number to versions with only major and minor components specified, and removes leading 0s.

 - **Non-Version Taint Values**: When a pod toleration uses `SemverLt`, `SemverGt`, or `SemverEq` operators, it only matches taints with SemVer values.
 If a node has a taint with a non-SemVer value, the toleration will not match, and the pod cannot schedule on that node.